jackkleeman/stellar-stripe-anchor/README.md

 ## Setup

-### Installing dependencies

-1. Put your SQL database details in `bridge.cfg`
-2.  `yarn setup`

-This will install node modules, do a first build of the frontend, pull in the bridge-server submodule and build it, and setup your database.

 ### Stripe dashboard setup

 1. Sign up and activate your account.
 Your location must be set to United States.
 Activating is not needed until you go into production.